 Our Safeguarding policy can be found on the school website under the Policies section and is also available upon request from the school office.
 There is also a copy at the bottom of this page.

-Our Designated member of staff for Safeguarding is Mrs Stephanie Nagy Deputy Head, our Deputies for Safeguarding are Mr Steve Copley Headteacher, Mrs Nicola Cryer Assistant Head and Mrs Tracy Bunko Parent Support Advisor.
+Our Designated member of staff for Safeguarding is Mrs Stephanie Nagy Headteacher, our Deputies for Safeguarding are Mrs Nicola Cryer Deputy Head and Mrs Tracy Bunko Parent Support Advisor.
 Our Safeguarding Governor is Matthew Carlton.

 Operation Encompass is a police and education early information sharing partnership enabling schools to offer immediate support for children and young people experiencing domestic abuse.
 Information is shared by the police with a school's trained Key Adult (DSL) prior to the start of the next school day after officers have attended a domestic abuse incident thus enabling appropriate support to be given, dependent upon the needs and wishes of the child.
 To find out more click here.